 "With a commercial property that will house your business assets and employees, there is a lot at stake," said Robert Bressman, a director of the real estate practice at law firm Goulston & Storrs.
 "Leases are long-term, with more variables and more complexity.
 A lease is a liability but can also be an asset."

 Keeping in mind that you should seek professional advice before you commit to a lease, here are a few of the major components to look for:

 - Exterior appearance

 - Personal guarantee

 If you've never negotiated a commercial lease, the process can seem intimidating and overwhelming.
 Bressman offered a few tips to help first-time lessees through this important business transaction.

-"Many additional items are incorporated into the lease agreement, including real estate taxes, utilities, insurance, and maintenance and operating costs of the building," Bressman told Business News Daily.
+"Many additional items are incorporated into the lease agreement, including real estate taxes, utilities, insurance, and maintenance and operating costs of the building," Bressman said.
 "This can result in additional costs to the transaction [of] which business owners should be aware.
 In addition, the lease will need to include provisions for subletting, expansion and possible early termination."